indykiss/DataStructures-Algos/Concepts.md

 (stack! therefore depth).
 Are we visiting nodes in the order we see them (queue) or the last seen node first (stack)?

+## Overlapping sub-problems

+A problem has overlapping sub-problems if we're solving the same issue multiple times.

+Usually can solve this with recursive solutions.

+## Memoization

 ## In place algos

 Occasionally I'll be asked to complete an algo, in-place.
 Something I've already seen.
 In-place, destructivly altering input, algos are really good for saving time and space BUT since we're destroying the input, it's not very good for code outside of the function.
 Ex: